Overview

 Q: What happens to the versions if I rename a document?

 A: Renaming a document will not affect the name of any of the versions.
-The name of the first uploaded document (version 1) will remain as the Original File Name.
-Smart Uploads match on the current document name and extension, not the original file name or any of the version names.
+The name of the first uploaded document (v1) will remain as the original file name.
+The Firmex Smart Upload function will identify new versions of a document based on the current document name and extension, not the original file name or any of the version names.

 Q: What happens if I copy or move documents from one folder to another?
 Do new versions get created?